sc-ventures/cloudbreak-documentation/docs/cb-delete.md

 ### Delete Cloudbreak on AWS

-If you want to delete the Cloudbreak instance, you can do so by deleting the EC2 instance on which it is running.
+If you want to delete Cloudbreak deployment, you can do so by deleting the stack in the CloudFormation console.

 **Steps**

-1. Log in to the CloudFormation Console.
+1. Log in to the CloudFormation console.

 1. Select the deployment that you want to delete.